Let Creativity Not Be Hindered by Tools: Optimize the Posting Experience and Increase the Number of Posters.

 Users may not understand the differences between post types, leading to confusion and hesitation.

-#2 Select forum and identity
+#2 Select forum

 To comply with forum restrictions, users can only see forums they’re eligible to post in.
 However, this filtering can cause confusion when users can’t find the forum they’re looking for during the posting process.